azurenekowo/tsdaucap-scraper/readme.md

 > `pytesseract.pytesseract.tesseract_cmd = "<TESSERACT EXECUTABLE PATH>" `

 `python pytesshost.py`, then configure the `captcha_solver` endpoint.
 It should automatically solve the CAPTCHAs fed from the scraper script.

+### Manual
+> Recommended for fastest scraping speed
+On firstrun, it will generate a CAPTCHA in `tempcaptcha.json`.
+Solve it, and it shouldn't bother you again.
+This is possible due to an oversight in their shitty website.

 ## Configuration
 Edit the `config.json` file accordingly to suit your needs.